 “Andy Warhol came to see Jack.
 He’s got something planned.
 Maybe Marty can collaborate with him.”

-“Not sure they’re that compatible – the Bronx meets the East Village.
+“Not sure they’re that compatible – Queens meets the East Village.
 Anyway, Marty’s promoting his new gangster movie, ‘Taxi Driver,’ for the Academy Awards.
 Maybe after he’s done with the media circus.”

 “I go back to Iowa on Sunday.
 Can you at least get me some time with him?”